Camp Life

 B’nei Mitzvah Tutoring

-Weekly B’nei Mitzvah tutoring is offered to any child whose Bar/Bat Mitzvah is within six months of camp for a fee of $200.
+B’nei Mitzvah tutoring is offered to any child whose Bar/Bat Mitzvah is within six months of camp for a fee.
 Families have the option of being tutored at camp or to continue to be tutored by their home tutor digitally over the summer.
-The set-up service for digital tutoring is $50/session, and will be added to your account.
+Unless otherwise indicated, campers will receive three sessions of tutoring over a 3.5 week session.
+In camp tutoring is available for $200 and the set-up service for digital tutoring is $100.
+Payments will be automatically added to your financial ledger and charge on May 15.

-To take advantage of either service, submit the B’nei Mitzvah Tutoring form in CampinTouch by April 15.
-Please send all materials with your child, and email copies to joelle@campkingswood.org by May 24.
+To take advantage of either service, you will need to complete the additional options form as well as submit the B’nei Mitzvah Tutoring form in CampinTouch by April 15.
+Please send all materials with your child, and email copies to info@campkingswood.org by May 15

 sepia-1 decorative texture sepia-2 decorative texture sepia-3 decorative texture